sageexplorer/kubernetes-docker-aws-/README.md

  * Rolling updates are managed by running ./rolling_updates.sh with the new image version in the parameter

  * Rolling update is defined in kubernetes/deployment.yml

+ * To perform rolling update, change the version in deployment to a newer version, like v3m or change the container image.

 kubernetes Cluster